Reinforcement Learning for Durable Algorithmic Recourse: Reinforcement learning Solution

 \section{Reinforcement learning Solution}

+In the previous section, we interpreted the simulation environment through the lens of reinforcement learning, framing the recourse task as learning a policy that yields valid, durable, and feasible recommendations.
+In this section, we describe the strategy used to search for the optimal policy within this environment.

-Directly learning the full counterfactual matrix $X_t^{\text{CF}}$ is computationally expensive due to its high dimensionality and variable size.
-To address this, we adopt a hierarchical approach that separates counterfactual generation from goal selection, explicitly modeling the dependency between the two. \namedpar{Counterfactual generation} We first learn a stochastic function
+Directly learning the counterfactual matrix $X_t^{\text{CF}}$ is computationally expensive due to its high dimensionality and variable size.
+To address this, we adopt a hierarchical approach that separates counterfactual generation from goal selection, explicitly modeling their inter-dependency. \namedpar{Counterfactual generation} We first learn a stochastic function

 that defines a probability distribution over counterfactual feature vectors $x_t^{\text{CF}}$, conditioned on a candidate’s features $x_t^{\text{F}}$ and a target score $g$.
 Samples from this distribution are required to satisfy $M(x_t^{\text{CF}}) \approx g$ while minimizing a cost function that measures the discrepancy between $x_t^{\text{F}}$ and $x_t^{\text{CF}}$.
 In other words, $\phi$ specifies how to probabilistically modify features to achieve a desired score.